halides/ohpelabra/README.md

 - 14.4 4h lots of progress, help from a friend
 - 18.4 3h piece movement
 - 19.4 3h collision, running into a bad bug
-- 20.4 3h fixed bug, pawn movement implemented
+- 20.4 4h fixed bug (uninitialized variable), pawn movement implemented
-- 21.4 3h all movements implemented, collision check ok, capturing pieces ok
+- 21.4 7h all movements implemented, collision check ok, capturing pieces ok. another bad bug which was resolved (return value was a ref but then using it by value anyhow).